How to Get Rid of Fire Ants

 Serving Georgia & Tennessee

-You’d be hard pressed to find somebody who actually enjoyed coming across a fire ant nest in the yard.
-Not only are mounds an unpleasant sight to see, they host a swarm of stinging insects.
-This can be an absolute disaster for your kids, who would much rather not endure the sting of a fire ant.
-In addition to causing problems at home, an ant infestation on the sidewalk of your business may deter potential customers from approaching your building, and consequently thwart a prospective client.
+Fire ants are one of the most infamous ant species, best known for their bright red color and their bites.
+They also are known for building ant mounds, oftentimes right on our properties.
+Not only are mounds an unpleasant sight to see, but they also host a swarm of stinging insects.
+This can be very dangerous for your family and especially your pets and kids, who would much rather not endure the sting of a fire ant.
+In addition to causing problems at home, an ant infestation on the sidewalk of your business may deter potential customers.

-- Wearing gloves, shoes, and clothing that you can easily knock ants off is a must to keep prevent injury during this process.
+- Wear gloves, shoes, and clothing that you can easily knock ants off in order to keep prevent injury during this process.

 - Be sure to only dig the entire mound out, but also an additional foot below it.

 - Dump both the ants and their mound into your bucket.
-It’s up to you whether to drown them in soapy water or release them somewhere on your property.
+Pour hot soapy water over the mounds or release them somewhere on your property.

 Ready for your FREE pest control quote?